 1. Out With the Old and in With the New

 Lay your baby down on the changing area or a flat and clean surface.
 Unfasten the onesie and slide it up to keep it out of any possible accidents.
-Open a clean diaper and place the opened clean diaper under the dirty one.
+Open a clean diaper and place it under the dirty one.

 2. Clean the Diaper Area

-Unfasten the diaper and as you pull down the dirty diaper, use the front of the diaper to wipe off excess poop baby may have on them.
+Unfasten the diaper, and as you pull down the dirty diaper, use the front of the diaper to wipe off any excess poop the baby may have on them.
 Remove the dirty diaper, roll it up, and fasten it with its tabs to keep it shut.
-Keeping it closed will help keep everything contained while you throw it away.
+Keeping it closed will help keep everything contained while you dispose of it.
 Then wipe clean baby’s genitals and bum with wipes.
 Be sure to get in between all of the folds.

 3. Use Diaper Rash Cream (If Necessary)

-Diaper cream may not be necessary every time, but it is needed often when they are little.
-If your baby has a rash, make sure to put cream on every time you change your baby to help it heal.
+Diaper cream may not be necessary every time, but it is often needed when babies are little.
+If your baby has a rash, be sure to apply cream every time you change their diaper to help it heal.

 4. Stick It and Close It Up

 Fasten the diaper by pulling the tabs on the sides open and adhering them to the front of the diaper.
 They should stay in place.
-If you are using a cloth diaper, you will need some sort of fastener and place the dirty cloth liner in a wet diaper bag for when you’re ready to clean it and replace it with a new one.
+If you are using a cloth diaper, you will need some sort of fastener.
+Place the dirty cloth liner in a wet diaper bag for when you’re ready to clean it and replace it with a new one.
 Then, close up the onesie.

 5. Sanitize and Give Cuddles